Privacy notice - care

 We collect your personal information from you via a variety of sources, including when you complete one of our forms, when you call, write, email or meet with us or respond to a survey.
 We may collect information when you use our social media sites and websites.

-Our landline phone calls to our Customer Service Centre and the Group Debt Recovery Team are recorded for training and monitoring purposes and our recordings are usually held for a period of six months.
+Our landline phone calls to our Customer Service Centre and the Group Debt Recovery Team are recorded for training and monitoring purposes and our recordings are held for a period of six months.

 We operate a CCTV system at our office premises and at various locations within the vicinity of our properties for the detection and prevention of crime, to fulfil our legal obligations to keep our staff safe and in pursuit of our legitimate basis to keep our properties safe and secure.
 Our CCTV cameras operate continuously and recordings are held for one month.